 10. Use Hurricane Lanterns for Your Fall Soy-Scented Candles

+Is there anything more romantic, seductive, or fall-invoking than a bedroom that is lit up with nothing but candles?
+Whether you're sleeping alone or with someone, to me, the answer is "no".
+Still, this ain't the movies, so you need to be careful lighting some up and then falling asleep.
 Something that can significantly decrease the risk of something catching on fire is putting your candles inside of a hurricane lantern or glass terrarium boxes.
 Just make sure that the candles are soy (they are cleaner and burn longer) and they have a fall scent to them.
-Some that fall into that category include apple, pomegranate, vanilla, pine, cinnamon, pumpkin, butterscotch, pecan, amber and musk.
+Some that fall into that category include apple, pomegranate, vanilla, pine, cinnamon, pumpkin, butterscotch, pecan, amber, and musk.

 11. Bake (or Order) the Hell Outta Some Sweets

-Although comfort food is pretty much bomb any season of the year, is there anything better than a hot bowl of soap or some soul food when it's freezing cold outside?
+Although comfort food is pretty much bomb any season of the year, is there anything better than a hot bowl of soup or some soul food when it's freezing cold outside?
 While you probably don't want to go crazy out in these streets, why would you deny yourself the joy of a homemade baked good or even ordering some autumn-themed desserts right about now?
 Apple crisp (recipe here).
 Pumpkin spice cupcakes (recipe here).
 Pumpkin brownies (recipe here).
 Cranberry apple cobbler (recipe here).
 Vegan butternut squash pudding (recipe here).
 All sweet.
 All comforting.
 All autumn-themed.

 12. Learn How to Make Mulled Wine and Herb Infusion

 Pampering isn't truly pampering if you're not setting aside some time to sip on something that makes you feel good from head to toe, right?
 As we close this out, two drinks that have "fall" written all over them are mulled wine (which is red wine with spices added to it) and herb infusion (which is basically making tea except you are adding a lot more herbs and allowing them to steep for a much longer period of time).
 Since a lot of mulled wine recipes feature cinnamon (which is full of antioxidants) and/or nutmeg (which is a powerful detoxifier) and the herbs in teas can be super ideal for your immune system (check out "10 'Uncommon' Teas You Should Add To Your Stash (& Why)"), these two options are absolutely perfect for this time of the year.

 Featured image by Getty Images